 • Recognizing that your loved one may be more interested in doing things that were avoided before treatment began.
 If so, support your loved one in becoming more involved in daily life.

 During the last several sessions of CPT, your loved one will focus on 5 themes: safety, trust, power and control, esteem, and intimacy.
 Often, people with PTSD have problems in one or more of these areas.
 For example, they may think that they are never safe, or that no one can be trusted.
-Your loved one will complete worksheets on each of these themes, and will talk about thoughts related to these themes with their therapist.
-You can help by:
+Your loved one will complete worksheets on each of these themes and will talk about thoughts related to these themes with their therapist.
+They will also be asked to complete assignments to increase their engagement in daily life.

 • Being aware that your loved one will be thinking more about these themes.